ReflectsLight/quran-json/README.md

 3.2

-The next query we will execute demonstrates how to find a particular word or phrase in the English translation of The Quran - using the LIKE operator:
+The next query we will find a particular phrase in the English translation of The Quran by using the LIKE operator:

 ```sql
 SELECT qurans.locale,